danielringch/xiamon/docu/plugin/storjnode.md

 ## **Checks**

-The plugin checks the health of the storj instance and sends an alert if one of the following conditions are true:
+The plugin checks the health of the storj instance and sends an alert if one of the following conditions is true:

 - Software version is outdated
 - QUIC is not enabled